People with Lived Experience

 Our second film is an Adoption Case Study which explores the experiences of adoption from the perspectives of Ruth and Cheyanne, mother and daughter.

-We are currently working on a further film to explore the impact of CV19 for members of the group which will be testing all of our IT skills!
 Other films soon to be made will look at Communication Skills and how it feels to be on the receiving end of an assessment.
 So watch this space!